amper5and/node-google-voice/readme.md

 ## What is it?
-It's the Google Voice API in node.js.
+It's the Google Voice API for [node.js](http://nodejs.org/).
 Except there is no official "Google Voice API", so it's the only Google Voice API.
 It allows you to

 * place calls
 * send SMS's